 Wondering what clothes to pack for your cruise?
 We are obsessed with these little swing dresses on Amazon.
 They work as adorable cover-ups, and also look presentable enough for dining on the ship.
 They are super versatile, crazy comfy, and are easily adaptable for all parts of the ship.

-So do some shopping and make some lists- but whatever you do, don’t forget these six essential items while packing for a cruise.
+So do some shopping and make some lists- but whatever you do, don’t forget these cruise packing hacks to make your trip a little smoother.
 What would you add to the list?
 Happy Sailing!